California-based SolFocus shines at generating renewable energy with sophisticated, reliable solar panels.

 Mahdi Sebti, Mahdi.Sebti@skf.com

 Cutting-edge solar technology is all about small movements done right.
 Take the concentrating photovoltaic (CPV) panels developed by SolFocus.
-The US company, based in San Jose, an innovation hotbed in the heart of Silicon Valley, builds a rectangular array of cells that each contain a chip no bigger than a fingernail.
-The sun’s rays bounce off a larger primary mirror at the bottom of each cell before being concentrated in a smaller secondary mirror and then shot onto an optical system that takes up just one square centimetre at the centre of each cell.
+The company, based in San Jose, an innovation hotbed in the heart of Silicon Valley, builds a rectangular array of cells that each contain a chip no bigger than a fingernail.
+The sun’s rays bounce off a larger primary mirror at the bottom of each cell before being concentrated in a smaller secondary mirror and then shot onto an optical system that takes up just one square centimeter (0.16 square inch) at the centre of each cell.

 This design enables SolFocus to concentrate sunlight at 650 times and generate renewable energy with twice the efficiency of a regular roof-bound PV (photovoltaic) panel.
 There’s one catch, though, as Steffen Jensen, director of Systems Engineering at SolFocus, points out: “With a CPV system, you only cover a small part of the sky, so it’s crucial that the system can follow the sun from sunrise to sunset.”